How to calculate the total cost of ownership for a car

 The states with the lowest average combined rates are

-Currently, four states don't have any state sales tax, and three are in the top 10 lowest cost-of-ownership states.
+The data shows that state sales tax can significantly impact ownership costs.
+Currently, five states don't have any state sales tax, and most are among the 10 lowest cost-of-ownership states.

 Here’s the average amount of sales tax paid in each state on a $25,000 vehicle: